backend_qtagg, backend_qtcairo#

 and force the use of a Qt5 binding for backwards compatibility.
 Their use is

-discouraged (but not deprecated) and backend_qt
+discouraged (but not deprecated) and backend_qt, backend_qtagg, or

-should be preferred instead.
+backend_qtcairo should be preferred instead.
 However, these modules will

 not be deprecated until we drop support for Qt5.